microsoft/vcpkg-docs/vcpkg/users/config-environment.md

 ## X_VCPKG_ASSET_SOURCES

+> [!NOTE]
-> Note: This is an experimental feature and may change or be removed at any time
+> This feature is experimental and may change or be removed at any time.

 This environment variable allows using a private mirror for all SHA512-tagged assets.
 See [Asset Caching](assetcaching.md) for more details.